Staten Island Ninja: Case closed

-On April 23, 2008 police quietly closed case after authorities started deportation proceedings against at least one Albanian man believed to be connected to the string of break-ins.
+On April 23, 2008 police quietly closed the case after authorities started deportation proceedings against at least one Albanian man believed to be connected to the string of break-ins.

 The police department dismantled the team in charge of hunting for the burglar after their forensic and investigative leads were exhausted, but "investigators believe that an individual suspected (but with insufficient evidence to make an arrest) of being the burglar is among three Albanian nationals currently facing deportation because of their illegal status in the United States."

 Investigators were first clued into a possible Albanian connection when they learned that several men, from the same area of Albania, had formed a loosely knit group to commit burglaries.
 One member of the group was arrested in the middle of a Grasmere burglary in November 2007, after the home owner caught him in the middle of the burglary and called the police.
 A second member was arrested in January 2008, in connection with a May 27, 2007 break-in, after he allegedly left his fingerprints on the scene.
 His case is still pending, and the federal government has started deportation proceedings against him.
 Two other members of the group were believed responsible for several of the break-ins in the Ninja Burglar case, but were never charged.
 Instead, police contacted federal immigration officials who started deportation proceedings against those two members of the group.

-Police brass have long been loath to acknowledge the serial burglar's "Ninja" nickname, and they refer to the spree - which began last May 30 - simply as "Pattern 16."
+Police authorities were reluctant to acknowledge the serial burglar's "Ninja" nickname, and they refer to the spree - which began last May 30th 2007 - simply as "Pattern 16."

-Monday, June 16, 2008 marks another reported incident implicating the "Ninja Burglar", this time robbing a Hewlet Harbor home in Long Island.
+Monday, June 16, 2008 marked another reported incident implicating the "Ninja Burglar", this time robbing a Hewlet Harbor home in Long Island.